 There is no denying that caring for a newborn can be extremely exhausting.
 It can be challenging trying to figure out how to manage getting enough sleep, especially the first few weeks after bringing your newborn home.
 Between the numerous feedings, baby care, sleep deprivation, and monitoring your postpartum health, you may be wondering how you are going to survive the postpartum fatigue!
 You're not alone in this fourth-trimester struggle.

 Even though it is common for the focus to be on the new baby, we're trying to help raise awareness that there should be a focus on women's health issues too, especially during the first six weeks of postpartum.
 It's important for new mothers to take care of themselves, too!
 There are many tips that can help you kick exhaustion to the curb.

 1. Let Family and Friends Help

 Many moms try to do it all and want to be “Super Mom."
-You may be less than thrilled to have your mother-in-law, for example, staying with you for several weeks, but accept the help that is offered because it will make a huge difference.
+If a helpful friend or family member offers to come over to help with laundry, cooking meals or watching other children, please let them help!
 Any extra help will allow you to sneak in power naps and get the rest you will need.

 2. Nap as Much as Possible